-In section 3, each city added the Barriers vs NBSs table belongs to their cities and provided explanation for these tables.
+In section 3, each city added the Barriers vs NBSs table about their cities and provided explanation for these tables.
 Tables are composed of NBSs specified for each city and barrier categories.
-A value between 1 to 5 regarding importance of the barrier category has been provided.
-Cities elaborated and explained the most important categories in subsequent sections.
+A value between 1 to 5 regarding importance of the barrier category has been provided by the stakeholders of city consortiums of the project with the results of their self-assessments.
+Cities elaborated and explained the most important categories by evaluating their own experiences in subsequent sections.

-After this detailed evaluation of barriers for NBSs planned to be implemented in front-runner cities, in section 4, success stories and failures from front runner cities investigated under the same categories of section 2.
+After this detailed evaluation of barriers for NBSs planned to be implemented in front-runner cities, in section 4, success stories and failures from front-runner cities investigated under the same categories of section 2.
 Then, section 4 has been completed with success stories and failures from follower cities before conclusions section which given in section 5.